JakeAnto/JakeAnto.github.io/docs/blog/posts/markdown-tutorial.md

 ---------------
 ```

-You can use formatting like emphasis in headings, too.
+You can use formatting (emphasis, links, etc.) in headings, too.

 !!! success "Best practice"
     Add a line before and after headings to make them readable.